k5cents/models-markets/README.md

 In an analysis of past elections, it has been proven that the degree of uncertainty is *greater* when:

+1. There are fewer polls
+2. The race is more lopsided
-1. The election is further away
+3. The election is further away
-2. There are fewer polls
-3. The polls disagree more with one another
+4. The polls disagree more with one another
-4. The polling average disagrees more with the fundamentals
 5. There are more undecideds or third-party voters
-6. The race is more lopsided
+6. The polling average disagrees more with the fundamentals

 With these quantitative factors in mind, the model calculates the probability distribution in each candidate’s share of the vote.

-The model then uses these calculations in a Monte Carlo simulation.
+The model then uses these calculations to run a Monte Carlo simulation.
 In each iteration of the simulation, a share of the vote for each candidate in a race is drawn from the above probability distributions.
 A winner is determined and the simulation runs again.
-The percentage of simulated elections won is analogous to the probability of victory on election day.
+The percentage of simulated elections won is analogous to the probability of victory on election night.

 ### Model Output

-FiveThirtyEight makes a portion of their model’s output public as four separate `.csv` files:
+FiveThirtyEight makes a portion of their model’s output public as four
+files:

 1.  [`senate_national_forecast.csv`](https://projects.fivethirtyeight.com/congress-model-2018/senate_national_forecast.csv)
 2.  [`house_national_forecast.csv`](https://projects.fivethirtyeight.com/congress-model-2018/house_national_forecast.csv)